-Worm gears use a spiral-threaded shaft — called a worm, but essentially a screw — to drive a wheel-shaped gear with teeth.
+Worm gears are an ingenious way to turn motion into power, featuring a spiral-threaded shaft (akin to a screw) that turns and drives the meshing wheel gear.
+This type of setup is simple yet incredibly effective in turning momentum into usable energy.
 The screw and wheel meet at a 90-degree angle to form a right angle gearbox.
 Despite its simplicity, the worm gear can efficiently manage both power and torque in industrial applications.
 That allows:

 - Control over rotational direction and speed